statamic/docs/content/collections/docs/search.md

 ### Records & Fields

-The general rule for creating a searchable index is to simplify your record structure as much as possible.
-Each record should contain enough information to be discoverable on its own, and no more.
+The best practice for creating search indexes is to simplify your record structure as much as possible.
+Each record should contain only enough information to be discoverable on its own, and no more.
 You can customize this record by deciding which _fields_ are included in the index.

 ### Transforming Fields